 - Gain an understanding of the analysis and comprehensive management of the aesthetic patient.

-- Understand the principles and management of aesthetic surgery areas which may include facial rejuvenation surgery, rhinoplasty, breast and body contouring surgery, and female cosmetic genital surgery.
+- Understand the principles and management of aesthetic surgery areas which may include facial aesthetic surgery, breast and body contouring surgery, and female cosmetic genital surgery.

 - Review literature, prepare and present rounds, teach at resident and undergraduate level and understand the clinical research process.